Written by 4:20 am Blog, Investment Loss Recovery

 The White Law Group continues to investigate potential securities claims involving broker dealers who may have improperly recommended Lodging Fund REIT III to investors.
 If you suffered losses investing in Lodging Fund REIT III, the securities attorneys at the White Law Group may be able to help you.

-The REIT reported that it will be unable to file its quarterly report in a timely fashion for the quarter ending June 30, 2024.
+The REIT filed its 2023 annual report this month which had been delayed approximately 9 months.
+The REIT was unable to file its quarterly report in a timely fashion for the quarter ending June 30, 2024.

 According to SEC filings in April, 2024, the REIT has just filed its 2022 third quarter report and its annual report for 2022 in March of 2024.
 The company remains outstanding on its quarterly reports for the first three quarters of filings for 2023.

-The purportedly unauthorized expense reimbursements, totaling approximately $5 million, were allegedly directed to Legacy Hospitality II LLC and Legendary Capital REIT III LLC, both of which are co-owned by the executive in question.
-As a result of these alleged actions, the advisors have been ordered to disgorge approximately $4.8 million, which includes both the reimbursed funds, interest, and civil penalties, to the SEC.
+These reimbursements were allegedly directed to Legacy Hospitality II LLC and Legendary Capital REIT III LLC, both co-owned by the executive.
+The advisors involved were ordered to disgorge $4.8 million, covering the reimbursed funds, interest, and penalties.

 Non-traded REITs are Complex Investments